-Function: Thermal System Messages (175)
+Function: thermal system messages (175)

-Function Test Specific String Failed Fan #1 Note: The FAN1 LED on the diagnostics panel will also be on.
-Action: Replace fan 1.
+Function Test specific string your server has eceive any diagnostic error messages that are not shown in this table, make sure that s the latest levels of BIOS, Advanced System Management Processor, and diagnostics alled.
 If the problem persists, have the system serviced.
-Failed Fan #2 Note: The FAN2 LED on the diagnostics panel will also be on.
-Action: Replace fan 2.
-If the problem persists, have the system serviced.
-Failed Fan #3 Note: The FAN3 LED on the diagnostics panel will also be on.
-Action: Replace fan 3.
-If the problem persists, have the system serviced.
-Failed Temperature sensed on processor board is out of range.
-Action: If one of the FAN LEDs on the diagnostics panel is on, replace the indicated fan.
+Failed Fan #n where n is the number of the failing fan.
+Note: The Fann LED on the diagnostics panel will also be on.
+Action: Replace the indicated fan.
+Failed Temperature sensed on processor board is out of range Action: If one of the fan LEDs on the diagnostics panel is on, replace the indicated fan.
 If the problem persists, have the system serviced.